-Bengaluru has become epicentre of terror activities, claims BJP MP Tejasvi Surya
+Bengaluru has become terror hub, claims BJP MP Tejasvi Surya, Congress says he should be sacked

 Surya, who represents Bengaluru South in Lok Sabha, said he has requested Union Home Minister Amit Shah to set up a permanent office of the NIA in the city.